jrabello/godirzilla/README.md

 - Uses AI to auto-organize your groups of directories
 - Extracts maximum information about commands runned as possible.
-- Execute commands concurrently in multiple repositories.
+- Execute commands in separate threads in multiple repositories.
 - User-friendly and intuitive interface.
 - Designed for performance and efficiency.
 - Easily integrable with any existing development workflow.